In this article, we talk about how payments are applied to invoices. If you want to learn how to add payments for a client, click here to learn more.

 3. Statements will show you a summary of all charges and payments (for a specific date range) in chronological order.

-Statements list all payments made and invoice amounts for a specific time date range.
+Statements list all payments made and invoice amounts for a specific date range.
 They don't account for which payments are supposed to apply to what invoice.

 If your statement is showing an incorrect balance, then you have invoice amounts that exceed the payments that you have entered for your client.